 Why they work

 These Communication Guidelines suggest behaviors and words that build community and encourage relationships.
-They are the first step in building cultural intelligence.
+They are the first step in building cultural intelligence and a community of compassion.
 They work because we have a nearly universal tendency to react instinctively to differences as bad.
-Even when people are conscious about cultural or other differences, our unconscious assumptions kick in even before we realize it.(1) For example, studies show men and women are more likely to interrupt and talk over girls and women than they are boys and men.
-Since this is true in even scripted television shows and movies, we all need to be more alert in group settings.(2)
+Even when people are conscious about cultural differences, our unconscious assumptions kick in even before we realize it.(1) For example, studies show men and women are more likely to interrupt and talk over girls and women than they are boys and men.
+Since this is true in even scripted television shows and movies, we each need to be more alert to our impact in group settings.(2)

 How to get started

-As the leader, you’ll want to explain that because everyone’s ideas are important to an innovative team, we’re putting in place new Communication Guidelines.
-Because the new rules are counter-cultural, it may be initially uncomfortable for some participants to speak and act this way.
+As the leader, you’ll want to explain that because everyone’s ideas are important to an innovative team, we’re putting in place Communication Guidelines.
+Because the rules are not necessarily intuitive and may be counter to our cultural norms, it can be initially uncomfortable for some participants to speak and act this way.
 However, with practice the awkwardness will pass.
-As the guidelines become the new norm, everyone will feel heard and valued.
-An authenticity among the group members will show up, along with greater collaboration and innovation.
+As the guidelines become the new norm, everyone will feel more valued, heard and engaged.
+A genuine authenticity among the group members can show up, along with greater collaboration and innovation.

 - Post the Communication Guidelines and ensure everyone has their own copy.